Blue and Gold Pulsating Orb

 Leonardo De Vinci’s flying machine takes off

-Van Gogh’s blue and gold sunflowers
+Van Gogh’s golden sunflowers

-under a sad, haunted sky
+under a haunted blue sky

 Blue and gold pulsating orb